Overview

 Relationship to Peer-Reviewed Methodology

 Feng, Zhou, Zeng & Ding (2023), “Review on Metrics and Prediction Methods of Civil Aviation Noise” (Int.
 J. Aeronaut.
 Space Sci.
 24:1199–1213, full text, doi:10.1007/s42405-023-00609-0), classify aviation noise prediction models into three families: best-practice, scientific, and machine-learning.
-JPXWatch is a simplified best-practice implementation: it treats each aircraft as a noise point source — the defining feature of the family that includes FAA AEDT, the legacy INM, and ECAC Doc 29 — but omits their Noise-Power-Distance curves, lateral attenuation adjustments, and flight-path segmentation.
+JPXWatch draws from the same broad source-propagation family as FAA AEDT, the legacy INM, and ECAC Doc 29, treating each aircraft as a noise point source.
+Unlike those regulatory models, JPXWatch does not perform full Noise-Power-Distance segmentation, lateral attenuation adjustment, or full flight-path integration; it is a first-order approximation suitable for comparative analysis, not regulatory contour production.

-We pair DNL with a Number-Above-threshold count, surfaced as the High-Noise Events metric.
+We pair DNL with a Number-Above-threshold count, surfaced as the Address-Level Noise Events metric.
 Supplementing energy-averaged metrics with event counts is the approach recommended under EU Directive 2002/49/EC for noise environments dominated by short-duration events — the profile of a seasonal general-aviation airport, where annualized averages understate community impact.

-The certification-data approach that JPXWatch simplifies from has been validated at scale in peer-reviewed research.
-Rindfleisch et al. (2024), in the largest AEDT validation study to date, compared model predictions against ground-level measurements for 200,000 arrival trajectories at San Francisco International Airport over 12 months, finding mean differences of −2.04 dB(A) for sound exposure level and −3.09 dB(A) for maximum sound level (Journal of the Acoustical Society of America 155(3):1928).
-A multi-model comparison by Meister et al. (2021) tested three noise programs (sonAIR, FLULA2, and AEDT) against several thousand single-flight measurements at Zurich and Geneva airports, finding mean differences smaller than ±0.5 dB(A) in close proximity to airports (Aerospace 8(12):388).
-At Amsterdam Schiphol, Simons et al. (2022) confirmed that aircraft categorized by noise certification class tracked measured noise trends over six years, with a decreasing trend of 0.6 dB(A)/year reflecting the fleet's transition to quieter-certified types — directly validating that certification categories reflect real-world noise behavior.
+Peer-reviewed research supports the broader premise that aircraft certification categories and aircraft-type noise characteristics produce useful relative comparisons against measured noise trends.
+Rindfleisch et al. (2024), in the largest AEDT validation study to date, compared model predictions against ground-level measurements for 200,000 arrival trajectories at San Francisco International Airport over 12 months (Journal of the Acoustical Society of America 155(3):1928).
+A multi-model comparison by Meister et al. (2021) tested three noise programs (sonAIR, FLULA2, and AEDT) against several thousand single-flight measurements at Zurich and Geneva airports (Aerospace 8(12):388).
+At Amsterdam Schiphol, Simons et al. (2022) confirmed that aircraft categorized by noise certification class tracked measured noise trends over six years — validating that certification categories correlate with real-world noise behavior.

-Certification noise levels provide reliable relative rankings of aircraft types by noise output.
+Certification noise levels provide useful relative indicators of aircraft-type noise output.
 JPXWatch's primary analytical value is comparative: identifying which aircraft types, operators, and time periods produce more or less noise impact at the community level, not certifying the precise decibel level at any listener's property.
+These studies support the broader use of aircraft-type and certification-linked data for comparative noise analysis.
+They do not validate JPXWatch's KJPX-specific estimates, which are not calibrated against local ground monitors.

 The remaining gap to a full best-practice implementation is ground-truth calibration against Type 1 (IEC 61672-1 Class 1) reference microphones, which JPXWatch does not currently operate.
 Modeled levels should be read as directionally accurate estimates, not certified measurements.